Ron Guidry: New York Yankees (1975–1988)

 Guidry's 25th win of the 1978 regular season was his most significant, as it came in the Yankees' 5–4 win over the Boston Red Sox in a one-game playoff at Fenway Park in Boston to determine the American League East division winner.
 The game is best known for Bucky Dent's seventh-inning, three-run home run that gave the Yankees a 3–2 lead.
 Later that month, the Yankees again won the World Series over the Los Angeles Dodgers.
 Guidry won the 1978 American League Cy Young Award unanimously.
 He also finished second in the American League Most Valuable Player voting to Boston Red Sox slugger Jim Rice.
 In addition, Guidry was named The Sporting News AL Pitcher and Major League Player of the Year.
 Had he not taken the loss in Toronto on September 20, when his record at the time was 22-2, he would have become the first (and to date, only), pitcher ever with at least a .900 winning percentage, and at least 20 wins in a season.
-Ie…the first 20-game winner, to also lose fewer than three games.

 Guidry was named to the American League All-Star Team in 1978, 1979, 1982, and 1983.
 Known as an excellent fielder, Guidry won a Gold Glove each year from 1982 through 1986.
 In 1984, Guidry won the Roberto Clemente Award, given annually to the Major Leaguer who "'best exemplifies the game of baseball, sportsmanship, community involvement and the individual’s contribution to his team.'"

 On August 7, 1984, Guidry struck out three batters (Carlton Fisk, Tom Paciorek and Greg Luzinski) on nine pitches in the ninth inning of a 7–0 win over the Chicago White Sox.
 Guidry became the eighth American League pitcher and the 27th pitcher in major-league history to accomplish an immaculate inning.
 In 1985, he led the American League with 22 wins.
 Guidry and Willie Randolph were named co-captains of the Yankees on March 4, 1986.

 The latter years of Guidry's 14-year major league career were hindered by shoulder and elbow injuries.
 He retired from baseball on July 12, 1989.

 Guidry's number 49 was retired on August 23, 2003.
 The Yankees also dedicated a plaque to Guidry in Monument Park at Yankee Stadium.
 The plaque calls Guidry "a dominating pitcher", a "respected leader", and "a true Yankee."
 Each living Yankee previously honored with a plaque in Monument Park was on hand for the ceremony: Phil Rizzuto, Yogi Berra, Whitey Ford, Reggie Jackson and Don Mattingly.